nikoday/nikoday-docs/README.md

-# nikoday artifacts and documentations
+# nikoday general artifacts for documentation

 #### more info in: